Dunedan/mbp-2016-linux/README.md

 ...), so figuring out how things work on one device should benefit both device families.

+As the Apple MacBook Pro 2017 are nearly identical to their 2016 counterparts, everything noted should apply to them as well, although that's still untested.
+Feedback regarding that is welcome.

 The checks if hardware works below were done with multiple Linux distributions.
 To state the obvious: The newer the kernel the better.
 If in doubt which kernel to use, the latest significant improvements are part of Linux 4.11.